9nate-drake/mcp-yfinance/README.md

 ## Usage

 1. Restart Claude Desktop
-2. Look for the finance server in the 🔌 menu
+2. Look for the yfinance server in the 🔌 menu
 3. Example queries:
    - Get current stock info: "Get me the current stock information for MSFT"
    - Get historical data: "Get me AAPL's historical data for the last 3 months using get_historical_data"